Hamlet (Thomas): Act 2 in detail

 Scene 2The Great Hall of the castle, festively lit.
-The royal throne is on the right, a platform for the courtiers on the left; at the back, a small theatre, curtains closed (set by Charles-Antoine Cambon).11.
+The royal throne is on the right, a platform for the courtiers on the left; at the back, a small theatre, curtains closed (set for the premiere designed by Charles-Antoine Cambon).11.
 Danish march.
 The entrance of the royal court is accompanied by a four-and-a-half minute march in alla breve time and A-B-A form which is introduced with a fanfare.
 The theme of the A section was first heard near the end of the trio recitative with Claudius, Hamlet, and Gertrude in the first scene of act 2.
 The King and Queen enter first, followed by Polonius, Ophélie, Hamlet, Horatio, Marcellus, and the court.

 Recitative and prologue.
 Hamlet asks Ophélie if he may sit at her feet (Hamlet: Belle, permettez-nous – "Lady, permit me").
 She responds that his expression frightens and chills her.
 Hamlet sits, his eyes fixed on the King and Queen.
 Everyone takes their places, and the curtains of the small theatre are opened.
 The play is introduced with a short orchestral passage featuring a saxophone solo.
 (According to Annegret Fauser this is the first instance of the use of a saxophone in an opera.)
 In an aside Hamlet asks Marcellus to watch the King (Hamlet: Voici l'instant! fixez vos regards sur le Roi, et, si vous le voyez pâlir, dites-le moi! – "Now!
 Fix your gaze on upon the King, and, if he should turn pale, tell me!").